sentrium-security/GoFourOhFour/README.md

 ```

 ## Options

+### Auth

+If you're on a secure network, you can disable auth to access the webserver unauthenticated.

 ### Path
 The path is the directory to serve files from.
 By default it will serve files in the directory the executable is started from, this is also where files will be uploaded.
 Example of non-default `-path "c:\temp"`